keithalewis/math/sum.md

 Unlike [@BlaSch1973] and [@Mer1973] Ross made no assumptions on the underlying stochastic processes for prices.
 He does not require Brownian motion, the Itô calculus, or partial differential equations.
-His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by model cash flows.
+His insight was option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by geometry.

 There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.
-Classical models assume there is no bid-ask spread (perfect liquidity) and prices are a real numbers (infinitely divisible).
+Classical models assume there is no bid-ask spread (perfect liquidity) and prices are a real numbers.
+They are integer multiples of minimum trading increments.
 See [Unified Finance](uf.html) for a rigorous model that can incorporate these features.